 That matter aside, the Bidvest office and print division – which includes the Waltons, Kolok, Konica Minolta and Silveray units – has reported an excellent first half to its financial year, with H1 sales of ZAR4.85 billion ($340 million).

-At Waltons, Girnun has attempted to make the business “less complicated” and give more power over to the regions.
+2018: At Waltons, Trevor Girnun has attempted to make the business “less complicated” and give more power over to the regions.
 With this in mind, the past year has been busy, with the company involved in a host of restructuring measures as well as the implementation of new systems designed to simplify processes and make the supply chain more efficient.

 However, poor industrial relations have recently thrown somewhat of a spanner in the works, with staff going on strike over a wage protest, although this dispute has seemingly been resolved.